Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 As of Towny 0.92.0.0 when players are killed in a town where they are considered to be enemies in the war, they may be sent to the town's Jail.
 This is configurable at `jail.is_jailing_attacking_enemies: 'false'`.
 If the jail plot is attacked and has its HP reduced to 0, any prisoners-of-war imprisoned there will be let free in a 'jailbreak'.
 POWs are also freed if the town they are kept in falls out of the war.

 As of Towny 0.95.1.0 you can make it so Townblocks which are conquered in war are transfered over permanently to the victor, set `war.event.winner_takes_ownership_of_townblocks` to true in your config to make towns lose townblocks.

+As of Towny 0.96.0.0 you can make it so that conquered Towns are removed from their Nation and placed under the control of the conquering Nation, using the `war.event.winner_takes_ownership_of_town` setting.
+The losing town will enter a conquered state and be unable to leave the nation until the conquered time has passed.
+A town's conqueredDays will decrease each Towny new day.
+The number of days a town remains conquered is set in the config at `war.event.conquer_time` and defaults to 7 days.

 War allows for a great deal of customizability when it comes to griefing.
 The config's `WarzoneBlockPermissions EditableMaterials` section can be used for Event war as of Towny 0.92.0.0.
 This means you may set which blocks can be placed and broken by players in the war.
 By default that list includes: tnt,fence,ladder,wood_door,iron_door,fire.
 Switch, Item_use, Fire and Explosion protections can be overriden during Event War as well. `explosions_regen_blocks: 'true'` will determine whether the explosion-griefing is permanent.